MerginMaps/mobile/docs/users/project_config.md

 ## Survey layer

-Vector layers (currently points and lines) can be used as survey layer in Input.
+Vector layers can be used as survey layer in Input.
+If you plan to synchronise your data using [Mergin](https://public.cloudmergin.com), currently only **Geopackage** vector format is supported.
 You can apply style and set up the forms according to the QGIS documentation.

 ## Layer properties